Arnold Dodel-Port

-Arnold Dodel-Port (16 October 1843, Affeltrangen - 11 April 1908, Zürich) was a Swiss botanist and forceful advocate of Darwin's evolutionary theory.
+Arnold Dodel-Port (16 October 1843, Affeltrangen - 11 April 1908, Zurich) was a Swiss botanist and forceful advocate of Darwin's evolutionary theory.

-He studied biology at the University of Geneva, at the Eidgenössische Technische Hochschule in Zürich and at the University of Munich.
+He studied biology at the University of Geneva, at the Federal Polytechnic School in Zurich and at the Ludwig-Maximilians-Universität München.
 In 1869, he received his doctorate from the University of Freiburg.
-In 1870, he obtained his habilitation at the University of Zürich, where from 1883 to 1903, he served as a full professor of botany.
-At Zürich, he founded a botanical microscopy laboratory.
+In 1870, he obtained his habilitation at the University of Zurich, where from 1883 to 1903, he served as a full professor of botany.
+At the University of Zurich, he founded a botanical microscopy laboratory.

 He was a freethinker and socialist, published works to further the cause of Darwinian evolution, and became one of the most prominent popularizers of science in the German-language realm.
 During his lifetime, he maintained correspondence with Charles Darwin and Ernst Haeckel.
 One of his students was Hugo Iltis.